ReehalS/AurebeshTranslator/README.md

 To use the Aurebesh Translator, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/aurebesh-translator.git`
-2. Open the `index.html` file in your web browser.
+2. From a command line, run `npm i` to install packages.
+3. Then run `npm start` to run the website in your local environment.
-3. Enter the text you want to translate in the input field.
+4. Enter the text you want to translate in the input field.
-4. Click the "Translate" button to see the translated text.
+5. Click the "Translate" button to see the translated text.

 ## Contributing